red-kite-solutions/stalker/docs/implementing-jobs.md

 ##### Dynamic fields

-Dynamic fields give flexiblity to jobs so they can output complex data.
+Dynamic fields give flexibility to jobs so they can output complex data.
 Here is the list of supported dynamic fields.

 | Field | Description            |
 | ----- | ---------------------- |